 Salman Khan, Katrina Kaif, Iulia Vantur & Others Attend Aayush-Arpita's Wedding Anniversary Bash

 Aayush Sharma and Arpita Khan Sharma completed five years of marital bliss yesterday (November 18).
 The day also marked the 55th wedding anniversary of Salman Khan's parents, Salim and Salma Khan.
-Since the day called in for a double celebration, the Khan family threw a lavish bash which was attended by the whos' who from the film industry.
+Since the day called in for a double celebration, the Khan family threw a lavish bash, which was attended by the who's who of the film industry.

 Celebrities like Salman Khan, Katrina Kaif, Iulia Vantur, Shilpa Shetty, Karisma Kapoor, Riteish and Genelia Deshmukh and others made their presence felt to congratulate both the couples.
 Check out some of the pictures here.